-The Citizens' Assembly meeting over the weekend 14-15 April 2018 considers its fifth and final topic "Fixed term parliaments".
+The Citizens' Assembly met over the weekend 14-15 April 2018 to consider its fifth and final topic fixed term parliaments.

 The Chair's opening speech on the Saturday morning is available to read here.

 Session 1: Explanation of current law and practice on the summoning and dissolving of Dáil and Seanad Éireann